jmsmit38/OnPoint/README.md

 # ProtoType

-Author:    Home Monitor Team
+Author:    Home Monitor Team <br />
-Date:      12 November 2020
+Date:      12 November 2020 <br />
-Course:    CS 4000, University of Utah, School of Computing
+Course:    CS 4000, University of Utah, School of Computing <br />
 Copyright: CS 4000 and Home Monitor Team - This work may not be copied for use in Academic Coursework.

 Deployed URL:  https://123.456.789.123  (link to your deployed website)